-- 1. Some CA on the ACs certificate path MUST be directly trusted to issue PKCs which precede the AC issuer in the certification path; call this CA the "AA CA". - 2.
-All PKCs on the path from the AA CA, down to and including the AC issuer's PKC, MUST contain an AAControls extension; however, the AA CA's PKC need not contain this extension. - 3.
-Only those attributes in the AC which are allowed, according to all of the AAControls extension values in all of the PKCs from the AA CA to the AC issuer, may be used for authorization decisions; all other attributes MUST be ignored.
-This check MUST be applied to the set of attributes following attribute decryption, and the id-aca-encAttrs type MUST also be checked.
+- 1. Some CA on the AC's certificate path MUST be directly trusted to issue PKCs that precede the AC issuer in the certification path; call this CA the "AA CA". - 2.
+All PKCs on the path from the AA CA, down to and including the AC issuer's PKC, MUST contain an AAControls extension; however, the PKC of the AA CA need not contain this extension. - 3.
+Only those attributes in the AC that are allowed, according to all of the AAControls extension values in all of the PKCs from the AA CA to the AC issuer, may be used for authorization decisions; all other attributes MUST be ignored.
+This check MUST be applied to the list of attributes following attribute decryption, and the idaca-encAttrs type MUST also be checked.